gbd2/INDE-577/unsupervised-learning/9 - K Means Clustering/README.md

         - Apply the cluster labels determined from the training set to the test set.
         - Evaluate the consistency of cluster assignments across the test set.
 The optimal $K$ is usually where this stability is maximized.

+### Silhouette Score

+Silhouette Score measures how close each point in one cluster is to points in the neighboring clusters.
+This metric provides a way to assess parameters like the number of clusters visually and quantitatively.
+It ranges from -1 to +1, where a value above .5 indicates that the clusters are well separated.

 ### Applications of $K$-Means Clustering